-A major focal point for your reception, the head table includes some of the most important members of your big day, including you and your new spouse!
-Typically placed at the head of your reception space, your head table can hold a unique group of your wedding’s VIPs.
-From immediate family members to your wedding party and closest friends, it’s entirely up to you how you fill the seats of this standout setup.
+Typically placed at the prime spot of your reception venue, the head table is a major focal point of your celebration.
+With a curated list of unique individuals near and dear to you, the head table includes some of the most important members of your big day, including you and your new spouse!
+From immediate family members to your wedding party and closest friends, it’s entirely up to you how you fill the seats of this VIP area.

-For couples hosting their wedding in the peak of the fall months, there’s no better opportunity to design a head table that fully embraces autumn charm.
-A backdrop of crisp fall florals, seasonal elements like pomegranates as escort cards, and striking gold accents turn a simple table display into a cozy fall head table arrangement.
+For couples hosting their wedding during the fall months, there’s no better opportunity to design a principal table that fully embraces autumnal charm.
+A backdrop of crisp fall florals, seasonal elements like pomegranates as escort cards, and striking gold accents turn a simple table display into a striking, standout setup.

-Warm reds, earthy greens, and amber yellows are all tones that can easily be integrated into elements of your fall wedding head table.
-Add bold blooms and branches to create a tablescape that exudes the feeling of fall without looking tacky or overdone.
-For ideas that go beyond the traditional design route, we sought advice from some of the industry’s top experts to compile a list of head table options for your fall wedding decor inspiration.
+Warm reds, earthy greens, and amber yellows are all tones that can easily be integrated into elements of your fall wedding table décor.
+Bold blooms and branches create a tablescape that exudes the feeling of fall without looking tacky or overdone.
+For ideas that go beyond the traditional design route, we sought advice from some of the industry’s top experts to compile a list of head table options for your fall wedding décor inspiration.

 Complement the rich tones of a traditional fall palette—burgundy, evergreen, orange—with hints of various neutral shades.
 “I love the pairing of the neutral table linen with the gold decor pieces,” says Tracie Domino, founder and creative director of Tracie Domino Events.
 “It added warmth and elegance to the space without being too over-the-top."

+Another way to vary texture is through furniture.
 The use of chairs in various colors, styles, and shapes makes for a standout head table that goes beyond your tablescape.
-For this outdoor affair, Heather Balliet, owner of Amorology, used this concept to create a unique setup that included chairs in black, gold, and white as well as adding accents of black on the tabletop itself.
+For this outdoor affair, Heather Balliet, owner of Amorology, used this concept to create a unique setup when she mixed chairs of different materials like wood and metal.
+She also played with colors by including chairs in black, gold, and white as well as adding accents of black on the tabletop itself.

 Leaning on the concept of a hanging installation, Graham Ervin, director of sales at The Cedar Room, recalls an event where the bride worked with planner Ooh!
 Events to use lanterns to embellish a wooden beam that hung above the head table of their autumn fête.
 “Adding light is such a fun way to take a traditional green installation and turn it into a playful yet elegant focal point,” she says.